justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 		- Coriolis effect
 			- How fluids (air/water) move on rotating sphere
 3. **Role of oceans in global climate**
-	- Oceans can store alot of heat energy
+	- Oceans can store a lot of heat energy
 	- 1000x the amount of heat-per-gram as the atmosphere
 	- Water = universal solvent
 		- Dissolve $CO_2$